 Public Art

-Our Public Art Policy(PDF, 84KB) actively seeks opportunities to develop public art around the City.
+We have developed a Public Art Policy(PDF, 88KB) for the Local Government area that actively seeks opportunities to develop public art in and around Queanbeyan, Bungendore and Braidwood plus the outer lying villages.

-A Public Art Walk has been developed to enable visitors and locals to discover the diverse range of wonderful creations located around the City.
-A copy of the walk map and brochure can be downloaded here(PDF, 466KB) .
+A Public Art Walk has been developed to enable visitors and locals to discover the diverse range of quirky creations located around Queanbeyan’s CBD.
+View the online map here.

 No Name Lane Outside Photography Gallery